netspie/slaycard-docs/README.md

 *Optional*
 - Combat Teams Preview and Selection - own and opponent's
 - Unit Details - details about every unit's level, xp and statistics

+### Constraints

+- Starting from simplest possible system architecture and over time expanding towards better scalability, availability and observability.
+- Use of .NET and Next.js and related to them technologies first - as it's the most familiar ones, then in later stages of product life using others for additional features or modules for extending the scope of compentece slightly
+- Use of Client-Server high level architecture first, skipping this way more simplistic approaches like - offline single deliverable app develop or SSR, because of goal to learn public api development
+- Use of technologies dictated by the business goals

 ### System Level Architecture